 The Subdivision and Development Appeal Board (SDAB) is a quasi-judicial board established under the Alberta Municipal Government Act.
-It is a tribunal, consisting of seven members, three of which must be a Councillor.
+It is a tribunal, consisting of seven members, one of which must be a Councillor.
 The remaining members must be residents of Stony Plain.
 The SDAB hears appeals from a decision of the Subdivision Authority or the Development Authority and renders decisions based on the evidence presented.
-Citizen members are appointed for a term of up to three years, and no member can serve more than three consecutive terms.
+Citizen member appointments are 3 year terms with a maximum of two consecutive terms.

 Who is eligible?

 You must be 18 or older and a resident of Stony Plain, unless otherwise indicated.
 You will not be eligible to sit on any Town-sponsored board or committee if you have an account in arrears to the Town at the time of application.

 What is the selection process?

 You must submit an application to the Legislative Services Coordinator.
 Council will appoint qualified candidates based on the recommendations from the board or committee.
-All applicants will be notified of Council's decision by mail.
+We will notify you by mail of Council's decision.